casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

   Out[28]: True

-With the clocks programmed we can now check the status of the ``rfdc`` and it should now report that the tiles have locked their internall PLLs and have completed the power-on sequence by displaying a state value of ``15``.
+With the clocks programmed we can now check the status of the ``rfdc`` and it should now report that the tiles have locked their internal PLLs and have completed the power-on sequence by displaying a state value of ``15``.

 .. code:: python